davidkhala/node-utils/README.md

 - node popular date formatter library: https://stackabuse.com/how-to-format-dates-in-javascript/
 - but the date formatter we are using is embedded provided. `date-format@^1.2.0`

-- winstonJS size: 776K    log4j size: 6.7M

 # TODO
-- `du -sh` of node_modules have a record of 61M